Home » Gardening » Fall Porch Decor and Outdoor Decorating Ideas

 See full disclosure here.

-Our front porch is very tiny and most of it isn’t covered, so my fall porch decor has to withstand the elements.
-I’m really more of a traditional fall decor kind of gal and I love using old vintage pieces that I’ve purchased at flea markets or estate sales.
+Our front porch is very small and most of it isn’t covered, so my fall porch decor has to withstand the elements.
+I’m really more of a traditional fall colors kind of gal and I love using old vintage pieces that I’ve purchased at flea markets or estate sales.

 Fall Porch Decor at Gingham Gardens